algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 The _approval program_ is the main application logic for the smart contract.

 #### Clear State Program
-The _clear state_ program is used to retire an application, its global state, and remove local state from the user’s account.
+The _clear state_ program is used to retire an application for specific users.
+This will clear the smart contract's local state variables from the user's balance record.

 ### State Storage Locations